sagemathinc/cocalc/notes/final_push.md

  [x] add link to sagemath facebook page
  [x] add link to sagemath g+ page.

+ [ ] add file page : make it OVERFLOW- Auto !!

  [ ] (0:30?) fix terms of usage being required

  [ ] (0:30?) force SVG to be the default math renderer.

+ [ ] (2:00) when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically.

+ [ ] (1:00) write script that does "ping()" from cloud1 and cloud3 (say), and sends me an email if anything doesn't respond to ping in 10 seconds (or something like that).

  [ ] (0:30?) %hideall doesn't hide output, but should.